 Stay In Islands Brygge (Islands Pier) If you want to stay in a quiet, understated area close to the city center; you want to have easy access to plenty of open-air and green space; you are traveling with children; you would consider taking a plunge into the Baltic Sea.

-Best places to stay in Islands Brygge:FIND BEST HOTELS IN ISLAND’S BRYGGE
+Best places to stay in Islands Brygge for first-time travelers:

-Stretching along the coast between Christianshavn and Copenhagen Airport is the residential suburb of Amager East.
+Amager East is a residential suburb, stretching along the coast between Christianshavn and Copenhagen Airport.
 Removed from the bustling city center, this is a much more residential area, with less of the touristy atmosphere you get from the inner-city districts.